50 celebrities you might not know are LGTBQ+

 Celebrities you might not know are LGTBQ+

-The LGBTQ+ community has been integral to the performing arts (and the tech behind said arts) for all of history, even though many members of the entertainment industry were at times reluctant to admit it.
+The LGBTQ+ community has been integral to the performing arts (and the tech behind said arts) for as long as there has been performing arts, even though many members of the entertainment industry were at times reluctant to admit it.
 Back in the days of the Hays Code from the 1930s to the 1960s, movies depicting same-sex love interests were censored by studios.
 Even today, movies featuring gay sex or LGBTQ+ characters are typically rated more strictly than movies with straight characters.

 Given the stigma around showing LGBTQ+ content on the silver screen, it makes sense that celebrities who identify as being LGBTQ+ haven’t always been able to speak freely about their status.
 It wasn’t too long ago that the entertainment industry took every conceivable measure to keep the sexual orientation of its foremost stars under wraps.
 Look no further than Old Hollywood actor Rock Hudson, whose homosexuality remained a tightly guarded secret during the height of his fame.

 Thankfully, many of today’s LGBTQ+ celebrities aren’t overly pressured into keeping their status a secret.
 Likewise, both the entertainment industry and society have made strides since the heyday of Rock Hudson, at least in terms of how both those entities approach and accept sexual identity.
 This increased visibility of LGBTQ+ celebrities matters.
 Celebrities speaking openly about their identity and experiences can help destigmatize LGBTQ+ identities and boost the self-esteem of LGBTQ+ people by allowing them to see that there are successful people out there who are like them.